 - Naruto and Sakura are start out suspicious and unwelcoming toward Sai, who joins Team 7 as Sasuke's replacement.
 Considering that Sai attacked Naruto soon after meeting him, insults him and Sakura, and is a plant by Danzo's "Foundation" who plans on becoming a Fake Defector and assassinating Sasuke rather than bringing him back (as well as using classified information on the ANBU as a bargaining chip), thereby undermining the mission, it's understandable.
 Sai ultimately chooses the team over his mission, though, and eventually is treated as a full member of Team 7.

 - Eureka Seven: Most of the members of the Gekkostate were distrustful to Renton.
 Holland Novak is even more resentful of the boy from the get-go.
 Whenever things went wrong, he initially singled out Renton and would beat the crap out of him.
-It's later revealed to be because of jealousy that Eureka initially works better with him, along with the fact that he used to date his sister.
+It's later revealed to be because of jealousy that Eureka initially works better with him, along with the fact that he used to date Renton's sister.
 When Holland realizes that Renton and Eureka were always destined to be together and he reconciles with them, he decides to atone for his misdeeds.

 - Erina Nakiri of Food Wars! has this attitude towards the protagonist, Soma Yukihira, early on.
 Being used to be respected and feared by everyone around her, she doesn't take kindly when Soma nonchalantly takes a few jabs at her pride, let alone when he manages to make a high-quality dish with simple ingredients.
 During the early part of the story, she tries to do everything in her power to get him expelled from the Tootsuki academy and the mere mention of his name becomes a Berserk Button.
 She however has a full 180° when she learns he's the son of the chef she's always admired and wishes to emulate.